 Symptoms of Barometric Pressure Headaches

-Barometric pressure headaches manifest as two types: either non-migraine headaches or migraine headaches.
+Barometric pressure headaches has two types: Non-migraine or Migraine

 • Headaches that can be one sided (unilateral) but typically involve both sides of the head (bilateral);